carpiotyler/TA-App-Copy/README.md

             role - The role of the user.
 Must be either TA, Instructor, Administrator, or Supervisor

         Optional Fields:
+            address - The address of the user phone_number - The phone number of the user email - The email address of the user

 ### Examples

     Department(dept) and course number(cnum) are required field to add a course